 **click to enlarge**

-The healthcare dashboard above emphasizes healthcare metrics which combine historical data, statistics and delve deeper into the analysis of trends, therefore, can serve as a fundamental part of generating future decisions which are important to run and modify a successful hospital strategy.
+Next, we look at an analysis report sample in the health and wellbeing sector.
+The healthcare dashboard above emphasizes healthcare metrics that combine historical data, statistics and delve deeper into the analysis of trends, therefore, it can serve as a fundamental part of generating future decisions that are important to run and modify a successful hospital strategy.
 Although big data in healthcare are becoming expansive and increasing in the variety of information it can provide, it also uses reports in a form of a dashboard (like the one above) so that every analytical information generated has its own measurement and quality of evidence.
 The average waiting time by division can clearly increase the effectiveness of different hospital departments if used correctly.
 Also, the number of patients can explain why some divisions have the bigger amount of waiting time, and, therefore, propose a solution to reduce it, and also reduce costs that directly affect the department.
 This metric is important for the finance department, but the holistic view of all the analysis created and presented in this dashboard will help management make better decisions.
 This dashboard can also serve as an analytical report template, which can then be used as a roadmap to a successful hospital strategy.

 2. Sales: How to exceed targets next year?